ych19950322/ECS708P---MACHINE-LEARNING/README.md

 Basic solution [6 marks]: Using the MLEnd dataset, build a model that predicts the intonation of a short audio segment.
 Advanced solution [10 marks]: There are two options. <br><br>
 (i) Formulate a machine learning problem that can be attempted using the MLEnd dataset and build a solution model (e.g. identify a numeral in a short sequence). <br><br>
-(ii) Create a product that uses the functionality provided by a model trained on the MLEnd dataset (e.g. identify a number based on the identification of individual numerals).<br>
+(ii) Create a product that uses the functionality provided by a model trained on the MLEnd dataset (e.g. identify a number based on the identification of individual numerals).